 Showing Causality in Medical Studies

-And, if you needed more convincing, Time.com reported in 2017 about a different study looking at decades of data for 15,000 Americans in the Framingham, Massachusetts, heart study.
-Their headline was “Here’s Another Reason to Feel Good about Drinking Coffee.”
+If you needed more convincing, Time.com reported in 2017 on a different study that looked at decades of data for 15,000 Americans in the Framingham, Massachusetts, heart study.
+Their headline was “Here’s Another Reason to Feel Good About Drinking Coffee.”

 This study showed a solid dose-response effect of up to six cups of coffee a day, with each cup further decreasing the risk of heart failure, stroke, and coronary artery disease.
 As mentioned, the only sure way to prove causality is an experimental study.

 But sometimes those just cannot be done.
-So using the quote “weight of the evidence” is second-best.
+Using the quote “weight of the evidence” is second-best.
 Big observational studies add weight to the evidence, as do trials done on animals, or studies looking at surrogate markers.

 Biologically, this fits the idea that it’s the coffee that is causing the endpoint.
 Again, not proof, but this dose-response relationship adds to the evidence that coffee itself is preventing cardiovascular disease.